 By VM Guide Charisse Gendron

-In early 1998, Victoria Mansion prepared for an exciting project: the reconstruction of its large stained-glass skylight, which had been shattered in a storm sixty years before.
-Pieces were salvaged at the time, but only one clue remained to the overall composition: a roundel bearing a winged putto personifying the season of Spring.
-This roundel was known to be one of a set of four, but no documentation of the other three existed.
-Further, the identity of the glass maker, possibly an itinerant artist passing through Portland, was unknown, precluding a search for surviving sketches of the project.
+In early 1998, Victoria Mansion started preparations for an exciting project: the reconstruction of its large stained-glass skylight, which had been shattered in a storm sixty years before.
+Surviving pieces were salvaged at the time, but only one clue remained to the overall composition: a roundel bearing a winged putto personifying the season of Spring.
+This roundel was known to be one of a set of four, but the others were destroyed during the storm incident, and no documentation of their imagery existed.
+Overseeing the project from concept through completion, former Curator Arlene Palmer Schwind strove to ensure that the reproduction skylight would be as faithful as possible to the original.

-The two studied examples from the Renaissance to the mid-nineteenth century, from Raphael, whose putti influenced Giuseppe Guidicini’s frescoes in Victoria Mansion’s parlor, to Enrico Franciolli’s paintings of ladies and putti stepping gracefully in a circle on the ceiling of Saint Petersburg’s Mariinsky Theater.
+Examples from the Renaissance to the mid-nineteenth century were studied, from Raphael, whose putti influenced Giuseppe Guidicini’s frescoes in Victoria Mansion’s Parlor, to Enrico Franciolli’s paintings of ladies and putti stepping gracefully in a circle on the ceiling of Saint Petersburg’s Mariinsky Theater.
 A windfall was the discovery of Austrian illustrator Moritz von Schwind’s Allegories of the Four Seasons, depicting sturdy, curly-headed youths carrying elaborate attributes: a garland of flowers for Spring, a sheaf of grain and a peach tree branch for Summer, a grapevine and fruit basket for Autumn, and kindling and a pail of embers for Winter.
 The only problem was that the figures had no wings.
-As Arlene Schwind wrote, “Unfortunately, these dudes are not flying.”
+As Arlene Schwind noted in a humorous communication referencing von Scwind’s images, “Unfortunately, these dudes are not flying.”

-Yes, these are dudes, on the evidence of Summer’s full frontal nudity.
+And yes, these are dudes, made evident by Summer’s full frontal nudity.
 His pose is somewhat unusual for putti of his day, whose sex is often shrouded by the positioning of thighs, shadows, and drapery.
 Partly this is due to the puritanism of the nineteenth century and partly, perhaps, to the confusion of putti with cherubs, who, according to Christian doctrine, have no sex.
 (Even the faithful admit that humans, from the beginning, were sexual creatures, but as late as 1969 parishioners complained about Ron Whate’s mural of a naked Adam and Eve for their church.
-In response, the artist “carefully drew in some fruit for Adam and some leaves for Eve,” reported the Toronto Star.**)
+In response, the artist “carefully drew in some fruit for Adam and some leaves for Eve,” reported the Toronto Star.)**

 Confusion as to the ontological status of putti can be placed at the doorstep of Renaissance artists, who first conflated the iconography of cupids and cherubs.
 In ancient times, Cupid was depicted as a winged youth who carried out the whims of his mother, Venus, the goddess of sexual love.
 In medieval art, cherubim were also portrayed as winged youths, but their role was to enforce God’s laws.
 During the Renaissance, both cupids and cherubs were often recast as winged human babies, younger, plumper, and less dire than their forebears.
 They could be distinguished from each other only by their profane or sacred context.
 A putto, from the Latin word putus, meaning “boy,” is a fusion of the two, sometimes puckish, sometimes dreamy, and often removed from any context at all, bespeaking only the Renaissance artist’s joy in painting rounded flesh.
 As such, they are less symbols than ornaments.